pydicom/pynetdicom/docs/user/presentation.rst

   * JPEG Baseline

-And a *Requestor* that proposes the following presentation contexts:
+And a *requestor* that proposes the following presentation contexts:

 * Context 1: Verification SOP Class